Why are there so many clinical research positions open in the United States? (over 80,000 on Indeed as of April 2019)

 Where are the trainings and internships located for the program?

 All over the United States.
 We arrange internships around the country, depending on where you live.
 With the exception of the 8 days in class, our online training can be completed from the convenience of your living room.
 This design allows our students both flexibility and the ability to get all the information they need to enter the clinical research industry.

-Clinical Research Coordinators conduct clinical trials with patients at clinical research sites such as doctors offices, hospitals and universities.
-Clinical research coordinators are responsible for ensuring the trials are conducted using good clinical practice and that the protocols of the study are followed according to plan.
-The Clinical Research Coordinators also help ensure the trial is conducted in an ethical manner.
+Clinical Research Coordinators conduct clinical trials with patients at clinical research sites such as doctors’ offices, hospitals and universities.
+They are responsible for ensuring that trials are conducted using good clinical practice measures and that the protocols of the study are followed according to plan.
+Clinical Research Coordinators also help ensure the trial is conducted in an ethical manner.
 Coordinators work closely with doctors, patients and other clinical staff and play an important role in the development of new drugs, devices and other treatments that are used to cure diseases and help improve our lives.

 How much do Clinical Research Coordinators make?

 According to salary.com, Clinical Research Coordinators typically make between $52,000 and $71,000 per year.
 The range is dependent on many factors, including: education, certifications, additional skills, and work experience.

 I heard some colleges have courses that can take 9 months or more.
 How can I get trained better in just 4 weeks?

 Unlike universities, at Clinical Research Fastrack we do one thing: train clinical researchers.
 We condense what colleges deliver in 9-12 months into two intensive weeks of classroom training and online training.
 After completing the classroom education, each student starts a two week internship.
 This real-world experience gives Clinical Research Fastrack students an upper hand when they later apply for jobs.
 To learn more about our course, please call 602-883-7944 to speak to an admissions representative.